An Overview of CDSCO Cosmetic Import Registration

 - TR-6 Challan (In Original).

-Note: All the documents are in the English language.
+Note: All the necessary papers are in the English language.

 Procedure for CDSCO Cosmetic Import Registration in India